 There is a wide variety of culture mixes in the city as well.
 Ger districts in the suburbs, where people have taken their traditional housing accommodation from nomadic to settled.
 There are many Russian style apartments that date back to the Socialist Time in Mongolia.
 Ulaanbaatar even has a modern Shangri-la 5-star hotel!

-Some traditional, well-known Mongolian dishes are Khorkhog, Boodog, and even horse-meat.
-Khorkhog is a hot stone mutton barbeque cooked in a pot.
-Boodog is similar to Khorkhog except in the way it is cooked.
-It is cooked inside the skin or cavity of a gutted animal.
-For this reason, big animals are not suited to be cooked this way; marmot Boodog used to be the most common, but it is not illegal due to marmot disease.
-Horse-meat is much more commonly eaten in the winter because it is a “warm-blooded animal” so the meat tastes much fresher when it is cold out.
+Some traditional, well-known Mongolian dishes include Khorkhog, Boodog, and even horse-meat.
+People prepare Khorkhog as a hot stone mutton barbecue in a pot.
+Boodog, similar to Khorkhog in essence, differs in its cooking method, as it involves cooking inside the skin or cavity of a gutted animal.
+This method is not suitable for large animals; formerly, marmot Boodog was the most common, but it is now illegal due to marmot disease.
+Horse-meat sees more frequent consumption in the winter, benefiting from being a “warm-blooded animal,” which results in the meat tasting fresher in cold weather.

-In Ger camps, you are likely to eat more traditional style Mongolian dishes, but there are still plenty of westernized dishes to be found and eaten in restaurants.
+In Ger camps, you are likely to encounter more traditional-style Mongolian dishes, but restaurants also offer plenty of westernized dishes for you to find and enjoy.

 Translated, Naadam means festival.
 As some people describe it, this is Mongolia’s national version of the Olympic Games.
 It falls on July 11th and 12th, and it is one of the biggest celebrations all year.
-Many people like to wear national costumes to show their pride for their country and during the festival, special festival food is eaten.
+Many people express their pride for their country by wearing national costumes, and during the festival, they consume special festival food.

 There are three national sports that take place during this festival.
 They are wrestling, archery, and horse racing.
 Horse racing is very different than what the western world expects.
 The jockeys are very young, between the ages of 8 and 15 years old.
 They do not use a saddle either, because, well… the lighter, the faster!
 There are five different types of horse races that are all based on the horses’ age.
-These races are enjoyed and loved by everyone, especially the nomadic culture; they feel very close to the horse.
+Everyone, especially those in the nomadic culture, enjoys and loves these races; they feel a strong connection to the horse.